hilogames/Flippy/Development.md

 ## Current Tasks

-- BUG: track edit menu not usable at top row of world.

 - BUG: "New Records!" should be singular if only one record.

 - Color "Level X:" and "Goals:" headers in Goals screen.